Sankarb475/Hive_to_Spark_DataFrame/README.md

 1) Registering the Hive table into dataframe
 2) converting the Hive query into equivalent scala code
 3) run the code into spark-shell

+-- In case you have Nested selects in your Hive query, the easiest way to convert it into equivalent scala is to have each nested select query first registered as dataframe, and then use those dataframes to reach to the final output dataframe.